Santa Fe – Vintage West

 Alco PA units are shown in service.

 The SPSF Kodachrome units get a segment and the FP45 in particular.
 An original displays the new warbonnet in 1991.

 Stockton Jct. gets featured.
-Tower views and inclusion are great, as are the views of the tower at Colton Crossing.
+Tower views and inclusion are great, as are the views of the handsome tower, before it was removed.
 SP crosses and Union Pacific.
 The story continues onward.

 Charles Smiley Presents – Santa Fe Vintage West, is an outstanding program that will become an instant favorite.
 There is much to love here, for the railfan, modeler and anyone interested in trains.
 Should also be good for kids, with the combination of the old and newer trains.

 In closing, the narration ends and the trains roll by the camera for a few minutes, with the natural sound and passing trains sun setting what for many people, is the all time classic American railroad.